Bitmapped/UmbHttpsRedirect/README.md

 ## What's inside

 This project includes a DLL that will register as an event handler with Umbraco.
-If pages are specified with the proper properties, it will restrict access to those pages to specified networks.
+Depending on set page properties or config settings, required pages will be redirected to HTTPS.

 ## System requirements
 1. NET Framework 4.5